g2384/notes/docs/tools.md

 - `Sourcetree`: A Git GUI that offers a visual representation of your repositories.
 Sourcetree is a free Git client for Windows and Mac. (<https://tortoisegit.org/>)
   - Pro: can reverse single line
 - `TortoiseGit`: TortoiseGit provides overlay icons showing the file status, a powerful context menu for Git and much more! (<https://tortoisegit.org/>)
+- `GitAhead`: a graphical Git client for Windows, Linux and macOS.
+It features a fast native interface designed to help you understand and manage your source code history. (<https://github.com/gitahead/gitahead>)

 ## Add to PATH